 Maintain Proper Posture to Avoid Repetitive Motion Injuries

 Workers must maintain proper posture to minimize stress on their body and reduce the risk of developing a repetitive motion injury.
 This applies to all jobs, but it is particularly important for people working desk jobs that involve typing all day.
 Employees who have to sit all day at work should check to ensure that they are using the right posture.

 Optimize Your Workstation

-Employees should also make their workstation ergonomically sound.
+Employees should also make their workstations ergonomically sound.
 Here are some tips they can use to optimize their workstation.

 - Adjust the keyboard so that it is approximately 4 to 6 inches from the desk’s front edge.